 Running Start students will be considered "first-time freshmen" for eligibility for financial aid, including freshmen merit-based scholarships.
 Please refer to the Finances section for more information.

 Seattle University has developed transfer guides as a resource for students planning to transfer credits from Washington state community colleges.
-Please refer to the transfer guides to see how your Running Start credits may apply to Seattle University.
+Please refer to the Transferology website (free account required)to see how your Running Start and dual enrollment credits may apply to Seattle University.
 For information on how your Running start credits will apply to Seattle University's Core Curriculum, please refer to the Core Curriculum website.

 Seattle University is pleased to offer direct entry for qualified applicants to our majors at the time of admission.
 Due to the cohort nature of Seattle University's Nursing program, admitted freshmen are only guaranteed to begin the nursing sequence in the spring quarter of their sophomore year, typically their sixth quarter at Seattle University.
 Those that will enter Seattle University's nursing program with advanced credit, from Washington State Running Start or other similar programs, have two options: